26 Common Barriers to Running for Office

 I have a family.
 How do I balance spending time with my family and still supporting my community?

 Running for and serving in office is a balancing act, no doubt.
-Having a family shouldn’t be a reason you don’t run for office, in fact, it is a reason you should run for office.
-Being a parent means you have a unique perspective in your community and it’s important to include your children in your decision-making process.
-In our Road to Run series, we spoke with Murray, Utah City Councillor Kat Martinez on the subject of Balance and she shared that it’s important to get buy-in from your children.
-She shares on the subject of balance that her children ask her, “Why are we staying after school an hour for the community council meeting?”, her response is, “ Because I care about your education and I want to make sure that these decisions are going to benefit you and your brother and sister at this school.”
-It’s important to help your immediate family understand your role in the community, why it’s important, and what the trade-offs are that you must make to share your voice.
-Additionally, involving your children in your campaign is a great way to expose them to the importance of civic involvement and demonstrate leadership to them.
+Having a family shouldn’t be why you don’t run for office.
+In fact, it is a reason you should run for office.
+Being a parent means you have a unique perspective in your community, and it’s important to include your children in your decision-making process.
+We spoke with Murray City Councillor Kat Martinez of Utah on balance, and she shared that getting buy-in from your children is important.
+When her children ask her, “Why are we staying after school an hour for the community council meeting?” her response is, “ Because I care about your education, and I want to make sure that these decisions are going to benefit you and your brother and sister at this school.”

 What if I don’t have a thick skin?

 As more and more women become political leaders, we’re beginning to see more examples of strength in showing professional emotion.
 After the Christchurch shooting in New Zealand, Slate shares how Jacinda Ardern’s response “illustrates how in addition to wise policy-making, democratic governance requires the mediation of public emotion to promote the flourishing of political and social life.”
-Showing vulnerability is an important part of connecting with your community and leading them through difficult times.
+Showing vulnerability is important in connecting with your community and leading them through difficult times.

 I don’t have the right career background.